SuperGeekery: A blog probably of interest only to nerds by John F Morton.

 Creating a webm version of the video

 I’ve made two versions of the video.
 The first is a .webm version.
-Shutter Encoder will allow you to preserve the alpha channel when you’re creating your webm.
+Shutter Encoder allows you to preserve the alpha channel when you create your webm.
 Let’s review the options I used.

 Shutter Encoder settings for webm video